futurice/hemmo-admin/README.md

 ```

 ## Use development server
+webpack-dev-server is used as development server.
-For development server, webpack-dev-server is reasonable.
-It monitors update files and rebuild them automatically.
-Since webpack cli command is registerd in `package.json` in this project, just type following command to run webpack-dev-server.
+It monitors update files and rebuilds them automatically.
+Note that this is not suitable for production use.

 ```bash
 $ npm start
 ```

-Becareful! the webpack-dev-server rebuild files in `src` automatically but the bundled files are just placed on its memory.
-Build manually by allowing next section(Build assets), if you want need the bundled files.

-## Build assets
+## Release build
 To put compiled files into `static` directory, type the following command.
+Note that this is automatically ran as a post-install hook after `npm install`.

 ```bash
 $ npm run build